AntoineZen/DFS/analysis.rst

 Conclusion
 ==========

 This project was a simple example to show the process of computing a electronic circuit card reliability.
-But already, it shows all the difficulties and the problems linked to it, getting thermostable manufacturer data for example.
+But already, it shows all the difficulties and the problems linked to it, getting reliable manufacturer data for example.